 Tourette Syndrome today is affecting millions of people at the global level.
 And while a few treatment methods are available, they aren’t as effective as people need them to be.
-However, the research that has surfaced recently suggest that cannabis may help people alleviate the Tourette’s symptoms effectively.
+However, the research that has surfaced recently suggests that cannabis may help people alleviate Tourette’s symptoms effectively.

 Let’s gather some more information on this.

 You may already know what this condition consists of.
 However, there are a lot of misconceptions surrounding what Tourette Syndrome actually is.
 To keep it simple, Tourette Syndrome, or TS for short, is a nervous system disorder that involves unwanted muscle sensations, which often lead to unintentional and repetitive vocal as well as motor tics.